Paul Sweezy

-Paul Marlor Sweezy (April 10, 1910 – February 27, 2004) was an American Marxist economist, political activist, publisher, and founding editor of the long-running magazine Monthly Review.
+Paul Marlor Sweezy (April 10, 1910 – February 27, 2004) was an American Marxist economist, political activist, publisher, and a founding editor of the long-running socialist magazine Monthly Review.
 He is best remembered for his contributions to economic theory as one of the leading Marxian economists of the second half of the 20th century.

 Biography

 Early years and education

 Paul Sweezy was born on April 10, 1910, in New York City, the youngest of three sons of Everett B. Sweezy, a vice-president of First National Bank of New York.
 His mother, Caroline Wilson Sweezy, was a graduate of Goucher College in Baltimore.

 Sweezy attended Phillips Exeter Academy and went on to Harvard and was editor of The Harvard Crimson, graduating magna cum laude in 1932.
 Having completed his undergraduate coursework, his interests shifted from journalism to economics.
 Sweezy spent the 1931–32 academic year taking courses at the London School of Economics, traveling to Vienna to study on breaks.
 It was at this time that Sweezy was first exposed to Marxian economic ideas.
 He made the acquaintance of Harold Laski, Joan Robinson and other young left-wing British thinkers of the day.

-Upon his return to the United States, Sweezy again enrolled at Harvard, from which he received his PhD degree in 1937 for a thesis on the "Limitation of the Vend", an English mineowners' cartel entitled, The Limitation of the Vend: A Study in Monopoly and Competition.
+Upon his return to the United States, Sweezy again enrolled at Harvard, from which he received his PhD degree in 1937 for a thesis on the "Limitation of the Vend", an English mineowners' cartel, entitled The Limitation of the Vend: A Study in Monopoly and Competition.
 During his studies, Sweezy became like a son to the Austrian-born economist Joseph Schumpeter, although on an intellectual level, their views were diametrically opposed.
 Later, as colleagues, their debates on the "Laws of Capitalism" were of legendary status for a generation of Harvard economists.

 While at Harvard, Sweezy founded the academic journal The Review of Economic Studies and published essays on imperfect competition, the role of expectations in the determination of supply and demand, and the problem of economic stagnation.